 In BCM2835 ARM Peripheral, there is mention of a BSC/SPI slave controller on page 160 (BSC for Broadcom Serial Controller appears to be the Broadcom implementation of the I2C protocol).
 It shows up in the BCM2711 ARM Peripherals as the ALT3 function of GPIO8, 9, 10 and 11 pins (pages 98 and 99).
 To the best of my knowledge, drivers for that peripheral were never developed.
 There seems to be a consensus that the available hardware SPI interfaces on the Raspberry Pi function exclusively in master mode.

-Raspbian Buster Lite.
+lite versions of Raspbian Buster or its more recent replacement Raspberry Pi OS.
 That can be done on a one-off basis with the

 SPI0 controller with slave select